How would you like to take control and invest directly in the sharemarket with confidence?

 - accelerate your profits using leverage

-This fascinating book shows how, by simply investing in some of Australia's biggest and strongest companies, you can not only achieve very profitable returns but also beat the managed funds by at least 20%.
-Read the latest book reviews.
+This fascinating trading book shows how, by simply investing in some of Australia's biggest and strongest companies, you can not only achieve very profitable returns but also beat the managed funds by at least 20 per cent.

 If you are new to trading, think of this book as a good foundation on which you can build your personal wealth-creation strategies.
 If you are more experienced, think of this book as a keystone, the stone at the top of an arch that holds all the other stones in place.
 Garnett Znidaric, Your Trading Edge Magazine